m4saka/xcspp/README.md

 ```
 - Note: In the LCS community, `explore`/`exploit` has a similar meaning to "train"/"test" used in ordinary machine learning.

-## `XCSExperimentHelper` class
+## `ExperimentHelper` class
-The `XCSExperimentHelper` class allows you to evaluate the performance of XCS with a simple code.
+The `ExperimentHelper` class allows you to evaluate the performance of XCS with a simple code.
 This is useful especially for research purposes.

 ### Sample code (20-bit multiplexer problem):